YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 - Take a backup of just the replication instance file (no database files with BACKUP -REPLINST=</path/to/bkup-orig-repl-inst-file>) and transfer it to the site of the replicating instance.
 - Start the replicating instance with -updateresync=</path/to/bkup-orig-repl-inst-file>.

-In this case, the Receiver Server determines the current instance's journal sequence number by taking a maximum of the Region Sequence Numbers in the database file headers on the replicating instance and uses use the input instance file to locate the history record corresponding to this journal sequence number, and exchanges this history information with the Source Server.
+In this case, the Receiver Server determines the current instance's journal sequence number by taking a maximum of the Region Sequence Numbers in the database file headers on the replicating instance and uses the input instance file to locate the history record corresponding to this journal sequence number, and exchanges this history information with the Source Server.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Replacing the replication instance file of a replicating instance (A→P)